by Michael D. O’Brien

 In his debate with the Father he wishes to prove that God’s ways arenot the efficient method of rule.
 He wishes to prove himself equal orgreater than God.
 Such colossal pride is humbled every time a soul enters a confessional and admits that he needs a Savior.

 Similarly, every new child born into the world is an incredible sign ofhope.
 Every work of art that is true and beautiful and good, and everysincere prayer is a burst of light penetrating into the darkness,pushing back the tyranny of the night which still partly lies over theworld.

-, say the Word, I have already conquered the darkness
+Do not be afraid, say the Word, I have already conquered the darkness.

 The war is won and these are just the final battles.
 We remain in thatbrief waiting time when sin and death appear to speak their last darkmessages with little to contradict them in our various societies andcultures.
 But the final word is not theirs.
 It is the Lord’s, the Lamb who was slain, the eternal indestructible Word.

 “I have come into the world as its light, to keep anyone who believes in me from remaining in the dark.”
 (John 12:46)